A velocity-entropy invariance theorem for the Chapman-Jouguet detonation: Abstract

 \section{Abstract}

-The velocity and the specific entropy of the Chapman-Jouguet (CJ) equilibrium detonation in a homogeneous explosive are shown to be invariant under the same variation of the initial pressure and temperature.
-The CJ state, including its adiabatic exponent and isentrope, can then be calculated from the CJ velocity or, conversely, the CJ velocity from one CJ variable, without using an equation of state of detonation products.
-For gaseous explosives, the comparison to calculations with detailed chemical equilibrium shows agreement to within $\mathcal{O}(0.1)$\%.
-However, the CJ pressures of four liquid carbon explosives are found about 20 \% greater than the measurements.
-The CJ-equilibrium model appears not to be compatible with the velocities and the pressures measured in these explosives.
-A simple criterion for assessing the representativeness of this model is thus proposed, which, however, cannot indicate which of its assumptions would not be satisfied, such as chemical equilibrium or single-phase fluid.
-This invariance might illustrate a general feature of hyperbolic systems and their characteristic surfaces.
+The velocity and specific entropy of the Chapman-Jouguet (CJ) equilibrium detonation are shown to be invariant under the same variations of initial temperature with initial pressure.
+This leads to additional CJ relations, for example, for calculating the CJ state -- including the adiabatic exponent -- from the only CJ velocity, without using an equation of state for the detonation products.
+For gaseous stoichiometric explosives with ideal products, numerical calculations with detailed chemical equilibrium confirm the invariance theorem to $\mathcal{O}(10^{-2})$\% and the additional CJ properties to $\mathcal{O}(10^{-1})$\%.
+However, for four liquid carbon explosives, the predicted CJ pressures are about 20\% higher than the measurements.
+The analysis emphasizes the limited physical representativeness of the hydrodynamic framework of the modelling, i.e. single-phase inviscid fluids at equilibrium for the initial and final states of the explosive.
+This invariance may illustrate a general feature of hyperbolic systems and their characteristic surfaces.